Novavax coronavirus vaccine completely prevents severe illness, but was less effective at preventing infections by variants

 “Our take on this is this is a very good result.
 It is important to prevent severe disease; it would be ideal to prevent all disease,” said Gregory Glenn, president of research and development at Novavax.

-In its final analysis, the company estimated that its vaccine was 96 percent effective against mild, moderate and severe cases of covid-19 caused by the original strain.
+In its final analysis, which has not yet been peer-reviewed or published, the company said that its vaccine was 96 percent effective against mild, moderate and severe cases of covid-19 caused by the original strain.
 That dropped, modestly, to 86 percent against the B.1.1.7 variant first detected in the United Kingdom.
 In South Africa, where a variant called B.1.351 has become dominant, the vaccine was 55 percent effective against any cases of covid-19 among participants who were not infected with HIV.

 But it was 100 percent effective against severe disease, including against the variants.
-There were five severe cases of covid-19 in the United Kingdom trial, all in people who received the placebo, and five severe cases in the South African trial, also among people who received the placebo.
+There were five severe cases of covid-19 in the United Kingdom trial, all of which occurred in people who received the placebo, and five severe cases in the South African trial, also among people who received the placebo.

+“A trend we’re seeing, even with these variants, is that these vaccines are retaining high efficacy against severe disease,” said Kathleen Neuzil, director of the Center for Vaccine Development and Global Health at the University of Maryland School of Medicine.
+“I really loved seeing the 100 percent efficacy against severe disease.”

-The new findings add nuance to an initial analysis of the Novavax data that suggested people with prior infections might not be protected against future illness, a preliminary but concerning signal.
+The new findings also add nuance to an initial analysis of the Novavax data that suggested people with prior infections might not be protected against future illness, a preliminary but concerning signal.
 Scientists initially found those people were no less likely to be infected than people not previously exposed.

 But after following those study participants for longer, scientists found prior infection may offer a “late protective effect” against reinfection, a company news release stated.
 The rate of illness among people who had signs in their blood of prior infection was about half as high as for those who had no prior infection.